ulfschneider/ulf.website/content/posts/2022-09-28-jamstack-in-20-minutes.md

 - Web/PWA: 92.68%

 The low entry barrier of a PWA, combined with the user experience being close to a native app, makes many well known brands like [Starbucks](https://app.starbucks.com) and [Spotify](https://open.spotify.com) implementing their web/app presences as PWAs.

-A PWA will work without a Jamstack and vice versa.
-But, static artifacts, when delivered to the web browser, can nicely be injected into a PWA, where the browser will cache those artifacts under the control of a *service worker.* This will speed up the application once more, and, depending on your use case, will even make it offline-capable.
-The message is: The Jamstack and PWAs allow for excellent pairing.

 ## Conclusion